-CALL: A yell used most commonly by National Pan-Hellenic Council and United Greek Council to identify and greet brothers and sisters.
+CALL: A yell used most commonly by National Pan-Hellenic Council and culturally based chapters.
+Used to identify and greet brothers and sisters.
 Non-members are not permitted to use the call.

 CHAPTER: A branch of a national sorority or fraternity established at a campus.
 Each will have its own name, usually designated by Greek letters.